Business Expense vs. Capital Expenditure: What's the Difference?

 What are capital expenses?

 Often, capital expenses are fixed assets, or purchases that are difficult to convert into cash.
 They’re usually reflected that way on a company’s financial statements.
 However, in a few cases, capital expenses can include intangible assets like patents and other intellectual property.
-These aren’t necessarily reflected on a cash flow statement or income statement in any way, but they still offer long-term value to the business.
+These aren’t necessarily reflected on a pro forma cash flow statement or income statement in any way, but they still offer long-term value to the business.

 Are capital expenditures tax deductible?